barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

    * Shadow pass per shadow-casting light
       * Depth-only
       * Culling based on volume created by the view frustum and light direction
-      * Probably needs multi-frustum
+      * Probably needs multi-frustum, but needs performance too.
+How far can we push out the near plane?
    * Cube map passes for reflections and refractions in the final pass, one per cube map face
       * Low resolution?
       * Low geometric LODs?
 Low shader LODs?
       * Only include select primitives, e.g., only the environment, only nearby models, etc.
-      * Probably needs multi-frustum
+      * Probably needs multi-frustum, but needs performance too.
 * Script-driven [post-processing effects](Screen-Space-Rendering-Details) such as motion blur and AO
 * Handle dependencies, for example:
    * Motion blur requires the velocity buffer output by models.